Wednesday, December 31, 2008

 Brastagi/Lake Toba/Medan Trip

 Day1: Arrived in Medan International Airport.
 It turns out that I would be staying in a villa that belonged to my relative.
 It also turns out that my relative owns a huge farm and is a major vegetable exporter to Singapore, Japan, etc!
 When I arrived at the villa my jaw dropped.
 It was HUGE.
-The Living room, or maybe I should call it the lounge?The SECOND Living RoomThey have 3 dining tables, THREE!This is just one of the FIVE bedrooms there.

 It's great to have rich relatives, but I'm content with my small condominium haha, did I mention they have also have a large backyard full of different types of orange trees?
 I didn't take a full view of the garden but I took a picture of the orange tree.